 Example of user journey mapping:

 By now, you should have plenty of ideas to work with.
-The goal of phase three is to identify the best options as a team, critique them against the overall goal, and decide which will go forward to be prototyped.
+The goal of phase three is to identify the best options as a team, critique them against the overall goal, and decide which one will go forward to be prototyped.

 On the fourth day, you will develop a prototype that can be tested with users.
 The key is to build something in just one day, so it needs to be as low-fi as possible, while allowing you to get the answers you need.

-Before you start, everyone on the team should be clear what their roles are.
-Typically, designers build the prototype, unless it’s so low-fi that everyone can contribute—for example a paper or Keynote prototype.
+Before you start, everyone on the team should be clear on what their roles are.
+Typically, designers build the prototype, unless it’s so low-fi that everyone can contribute – as in, for example, a paper or Keynote prototype.

 In this ‘moment of truth’, as GV (formerly Google Ventures) describes it, you will receive direct feedback from users, which will allow you to validate your ideas before you invest in designing and developing the product.
 Developing sound design thinking will facilitate a process of continually refining the ideas and visions through to the end.

 At this stage, the goal is to validate your idea by testing the prototype with users.